Thurler/touhou-labyrinth-2-speedrun/item/achievements.md

 These should happen naturally as you play, and the rewards are pretty bad, too.
 The plus disk one, however, is really useful.

-* 065 - Raise a Character's MP past 50 (Star of Elendil)
+* 065 - Raise a Character's MP past 50 (Star of the Just)
 * 066 - Raise a Character's TP past 50 (Energy Gem x3)

 Very easy to get once you acquire an Exorcising Staff and a Tokyo Metronome, just slap those on Maintenance Nitori with some gem boosts.
 Rewards are okay, can be really good depending on how early you get them.